 She has discussed ancestry with WNYC, the Dallas Morning News, KERA’s Think, Slate/Future Tense, Wisconsin Public Radio, and PEN.
 She has also appeared on BookTV, Talk of the Nation, and Radio Open Source.Her Family Tree column for Tin House’s Open Bar was a series of brief, wide-ranging interviews with writers on family history.

-Maud received the Narrative Prize for “When the Flock Changed,” an excerpt from a novel-in-progress.
+Maud received the Narrative Prize for “When the Flock Changed,” a work of fiction.
 Her personal essay, “Conversations You Have at Twenty,” was anthologized in Love is a Four-Letter Word.
 She was awarded City College’s Irwin and Alice Stark Short Fiction Prize for “Regarding the Insurance Defense Attorney.”
 Her fiction and essays have been praised by Kirkus, Publisher’s Weekly, the New Yorker online, Elle, the New York Times, the Paris Review online, and others.

 Maud was born in Dallas, grew up in Miami, and graduated from the University of Florida with degrees in English and law.
 Eventually she moved to Brooklyn, and for the past five years she’s lived on Lenape Land in Queens.
 She started blogging in May 2002 with the aim of finding others who were passionate about books, culture, and politics, and to establish an informal place to write about her life and family.
 Within a few years, her site had been praised, criticized, and quoted in the New York Times Book Review, Forbes, New York Magazine, the Washington Post, the London Times, Entertainment Weekly, USA Today, the New York Times, the The Guardian, the Telegraph, the The Wall Street Journal, the New York Daily News, Poets & Writers Magazine, the San Francisco Chronicle, the New Yorker, Book Magazine, London’s Evening Standard, the The Scotsman, Slate, the Denver Post, and Canada’s National Post.